mxr/python-vipaccess/README.md

 optional arguments:
-  -h, --help            show this help message and exit -p, --print           Print the new credential, but don't save it to a file -o DOTFILE, --dotfile DOTFILE
+  -h, --help            show this help message and exit -p, --print           Print the new credential, but don't save it to a file -Q, --qrcode          Show QR code in order to load token into mobile app -o DOTFILE, --dotfile DOTFILE
                         File in which to store the new credential (default ~/.vipaccess)